algolia/instantsearch/packages/instantsearch-specs/content/widgets/current-refinements.md

     description: the list of all refined items
   - name: .ais-CurrentRefinements-item
     description: the refined list item
-  - name: .ais-CurrentRefinements-button
-    description: the button of each refined list item
   - name: .ais-CurrentRefinements-label
     description: the refined list label
-  - name: .ais-CurrentRefinements-count
+  - name: .ais-CurrentRefinements-category
-    description: the count of refined values for each item
+    description: the category of each item
+  - name: .ais-CurrentRefinements-categoryLabel
+    description: the label of each catgory
   - name: .ais-CurrentRefinements-delete
-    description: the delete button of each label
+    description: the delete button of each catgory
   - name: .ais-CurrentRefinements-reset
     description: the reset button for current selected values
 ---